ilyes256/DVLD_PROJECT/README.md

 ### Setup Steps
 1. Clone the repository

-2. Restore the database in SQL Server Management Studio (SSMS) using the provided .bak file
+2. Restore the database in SQL Server Management Studio (SSMS) using the provided **DVLD.bak** file

 3. Update app.config with the database connection string.

-4. Open the project in Visual Studio
+4. Open the project in Visual Studio using the solution file **DVLD.sln**